(grid = 20 x 20, scroll

-Included in Barbara Brackman's ENCYCLOPEDIA OF PIECED QUILT PATTERNS, BEAUTIFUL STAR's first incarnation in print traces back to the Ladies Art Company Catalogue, which was published from the late 19th to the early 20th century.
-The traditional dark-light arrangement follows the example upper right, dark star on white, with a medium color background, but other combinations can produce some extraordinary results.
+The first incarnation in print of LADIES' BEAUTIFUL STAR traces back to the Ladies Art Company Catalogue, published from the late 19th century.
+In fact, it is honored there by being the very first entry, LAC #1.
+The traditional dark-light arrangement would follow the example upper right, dark star on white, with a medium color background, but other combinations can produce some extraordinary results.

 Here are more examples at this site of blocks with secondary circular designs, created by straight-edge polygons in the tiling pattern: